-Te Aro Campus tours will be available to help you familiarise yourself with the campus.
-These take approximately 30 minutes and leave from beside the stairwell on Level 1.
+Tours of the Te Aro Campus will be available to help you familiarise yourself with the campus.
+These take approximately 30 minutes and will start in the Atrium.

 Tour times are:

 Understanding the timetable